logsem/cerise/README.md

 In the `examples` folder:

-- `stack_macros.v` and `stack_macros_u.v`: Specifications for some useful
+- `macros.v`: Some useful macros and their proof (in particular, the `crtcls` macro used to implement closures).

-  macros, the former for a RWLX stack and the latter for a URWLX stack.
+- `adder.v`, `adder_adequacy.v`: Simple example, detailed in the JFLA

-- `scall.v`, `scall_u.v`: Specification of a safe calling convention for a RWLX and URWLX stack respectively.
-Each specification is split up into two parts: the prologue is the specification for the code before the jump, the epilogue is the specification for the activation record.
+  submission.
+Exposes one closure that enables increasing the value of a reference.
+The first file proves a separation-logic specification for the system, and the "adequacy" file extracts it into a self-contained statement depending only on the operational semantics.

-- `lse.v` : A small and simple example that relies on local state encapsulation.
+- `malloc.v`: A simple malloc implementation, and its proof.

-- `malloc.v`: A simple malloc implementation, and its specification.
+- `counter.v`, `counter_preamble.v`, `counter_adequacy.v`: A counter, with an

-- `awkward_example.v`, `awkward_example_u.v`: The proof of safety for the body of the awkward example (the former using scall with stack clearing, the latter using scallU without stack clearing).
+  increment, read, and reset closure.
+Relies on the malloc routine to allocate its memory, and an "assert" routine to signal failure.

-- `awkward_example_preamble.v`: Proof of safety of the preamble to the awkward example (in which a closure to the body of the awkward example is dynamically allocated).
-This corresponds to *Lemma 6.2*.
+  (which we then prove cannot happen)

-- `awkward_example_adequacy.v`: Proof of correctness of the awkward example against the operational semantics of the machine, *Theorem 6.3*.
+- `call.v`, `callback.v`: ?

-- `awkward_example_concrete.v`: A concrete instantiation of the correctness theorem of the awkward example on a concrete machine, linked with a concrete "adversarial program".
-Then, we also prove that this concrete machine configurations indeed runs and gracefully halts.
+- `lse.v`: Example showing how one can reason on capabilities with a RO permission, and in particular obtain than their contents cannot change even after being shared with an adversary.

 # Differences with the paper

-Some definitions have different names from the paper.
+Some definitions have different names than on paper.

 *name in paper => name in mechanization*